 A vacation in a destination as exotic as Curaçao calls for accommodation that’ll cater to your every need, which hints strongly at an all-inclusive property.
 The pluses of going all-inclusive include the fact that everything is included in the cost you pay upfront for your package, including food, drinks, and accommodation.

-All inclusive resorts like Sandals Curaçao (soon to be opened on the island) go above and beyond the typical all-inclusive, offering guests a wide range of quality inclusions that only begin with things like gourmet dining, day and night entertainment, unlimited land and water sports (including scuba diving), golf, access to multiple (swim-up) bars, and more.
+All inclusive resorts like Sandals Curaçao go above and beyond the typical all-inclusive, offering guests a wide range of quality inclusions that only begin with things like gourmet dining, day and night entertainment, unlimited land and water sports (including scuba diving), golf, access to multiple (swim-up) bars, and more.

-Sandals new resort in Curacao will cater specifically to couples in love, much like all Sandals all-inclusive resorts throughout the Caribbean.
+Sandals' resort in Curaçao caters specifically to couples in love, much like all Sandals all-inclusive resorts throughout the Caribbean.